-This Issue is being made in terms of Regulation 229(1) of Chapter IX of SEBI (ICDR) Regulations, 2018, as amended from time to time, whereby, an issuer whose post issue paid up capital is less than ₹ 10 crores, shall issue equity shares to the public and propose to list the same on the Small and Medium Enterprise Exchange ("SME Exchange", in this case being the Emerge Platform of National Stock Exchange of India Limited).
-For further details regarding the salient features and terms of such an issue, please refer chapter titled "Terms of the Issue" and "Issue Procedure" on pages 275 and 291 respectively.
+This Issue is being made in terms of Regulation 229(1) of Chapter IX of SEBI (ICDR) Regulations, 2018, as amended from time to time, whereby, an issuer whose post issue paid up capital is less than Rs.
+10 crores, shall issue equity shares to the public and propose to list the same on the Small and Medium Enterprise Exchange ("SME Exchange", in this case being the Emerge Platform of National Stock Exchange of India Limited).
+For further details regarding the salient features and terms of such an issue, please refer chapter titled "Terms of the Issue" and "Issue Procedure" beginning on pages 306 and 322 respectively.

-This public issue comprises of upto 20,20,000 equity shares of face value of ₹10/- each for cash at a price of ₹ [•]/- per equity share including a share premium of ₹ [•]/- per equity share (the "issue price") Employee Reservation Portion of up to [•] Equity Shares.
-The Employee Reservation Portion shall not exceed 5% of our post-issue paid-up Equity Share capital aggregating to ₹ [•]/- Lakhs ("the issue") by our company.
-The Issue and the Net Issue will constitute [•] % and [•] % respectively of the post issue paid up Equity Share Capital of the Company.
+This public issue comprises of up o 20,20,000 equity shares of face value of Rs.10/- each for cash at a price of Rs. [•]/- per equity share including a share premium of Rs. [•]/- per equity share (the "issue price") Employee Reservation Portion of 20,000 Equity Shares.
+The Employee Reservation Portion shall not exceed 5% of our postissue paid-up Equity Share capital aggregating to Rs. [•] Lakhs ("the issue") by our company.
+The Issue and the Net Issue will constitute $[\bullet]$ % and $[\bullet]$ % respectively of the post issue paid up Equity Share Capital of the Company.